-Award-winning sports columnist William C. “Bill” Rhoden is a columnist and editor-at-large with The Undefeated, ESPN’s multiplatform content initiative covering the intersection of sports, race and culture.
+Award-winning sports columnist William C. “Bill” Rhoden is a columnist and editor-at-large with Andscape, a Black media platform dedicated to creating, highlighting, and uplifting the diverse stories of Black identity.

-Rhoden joined The Undefeated in October 2016, after 34 years with The New York Times, 26 of them as the Sports of The Times columnist.
-In collaboration with The Undefeated, ESPN, and the Walt Disney Company, Rhoden established the Rhoden Fellowship.
+Rhoden joined Andscape, formerly The Undefeated, in October 2016, after 34 years with The New York Times, 26 of them as the Sports of The Times columnist.
+In collaboration with Andscape, ESPN, and the Walt Disney Company, Rhoden established the Rhoden Fellowship.
 This one-year program identifies and trains aspiring African-American journalists from Historically Black Colleges and Universities.
 The first class of the program debuted in March 2017.

-At The Undefeated, Rhoden has written his “Locker Room Talk” column since 2016 in addition to multimedia storytelling content created by the platform.
+At Andscape, Rhoden has written his “Locker Room Talk” column since 2016 in addition to multimedia storytelling content created by the platform.